BrianHicks/montage/README.md

 ### Report

-`montage report --day` will give you a report for the day's work.
-ASCII!
-It'll also tell you how much time was spent on tasks, short breaks (less than 30 minutes) and long breaks (more than 30 minutes.)
+`montage report` will give you a report for the day's work in Markdown, suitable for copying to a journal or log.
+It'll also tell you how much time was spent on tasks and short breaks (less than 15 minutes.)
+You can get a summary of longer breaks if you want it by passing `--include-long-breaks-in-summary`, but that doesn't tend to be super helpful information for me so I turn it off by default.

+You can also call it like `montage report FIRST_DATE SECOND_DATE` to get a report for all the sessions in those two dates, inclusive.

+In either case, you can pass `--no-log` or `--no-task-totals` to turn off those sections of the report.

 ## License